HL7/cql/input/pages/03-developersguide.md

     * If the qualifier specifies the name of a model that cannot be found in the current library, an error is thrown that the referenced model cannot be found.
     * If an exact match is found in the referenced model, that class is used.
     * If no exact match is found, an error is thrown that the qualified class name cannot be resolved.

+When included libraries contain model components (type declarations, conversions, or contexts), those libraries are considered _models_ for the purposes of type resolution in the above algorithm, with the namespace, name, and version of the library being used as the namespace, name, and version of the model.

 Note that when the <span class="id">System</span> model declaration is implicit, it is not considered as part of determining ambiguity.
 In other words, in the following library: